Blog Home / Knowledge / 2025 Recession: Myth or Reality?

 Most Likely Scenario: Mild Recession or Stagnation

-Given the current economic landscape, the most plausible outcome is a mild recession or a period of stagnation.
-Growth could slow significantly but remain positive in some regions, while others experience modest contractions.
+Given today’s economic conditions, the most likely scenario is a mild recession or a period of stagnation.

 What Should Policymakers and Businesses Do?